shopinvader/odoo-shopinvader/base_url/README.rst

    :alt: License: AGPL-3

 ==============
-{module_title}
+{Base URL}
 ==============

-This module extends the functionality of ... to support ... and to allow you to ...
+This module helps to set url and history of it

 Installation
 ============

 To install this module, you need to:

-#.
-Do this ...
+#. (root) pip install slugify

 Configuration
 =============